whot/ratbag-python/README.md

 - a ``GLib.MainLoop`` is required
 - the API uses `set_foo` instead of `@property.setter` because we cannot throw exceptions in a GObject property setter.

+Only properties that are expected to change are of type GObject.Property - callers *may* want to subscribe to notifications on those properties.
+Properties that are read-only and constant for the lifetime of the object are regular Python properties.

+Eventually we may get rid of GObject and then this will have been a great idea.